jung-youngmin/react-native-horizontal-bar-graphs/README.md

 ***onTouching***

-If you want to use the same color highlight effect as when using `[enableTouchHighlight](https://www.notion.so/README-md-2d83031931c74d96a6cbc41668607491?pvs=21)`,
+If you want to use the same color highlight effect as when using [enableTouchHighlight](),

 implement `onPressIn()` and `onPressOut()` of your TouchableComponents (such as `TouchableOpacity` or `TouchableHighlight`) using `props.onTouching()` as follows: